converged-computing/mummi-experiments/experiments/aws-march-2025/cpu-node-selector/README.md

 eksctl delete cluster --config-file ../crd/eks-config-cpu.yaml eksctl delete cluster --config-file crd/eks-config-hpc6a.yaml
 ```

+## Notes:

+- For spot instances:
+  - We could not get hpc7g.
+I waited a full 15 minutes.
+  - For m6g we only got one instance, and all three jobs ran sequentially on it.

 ## Analysis

 Here we can see that the hpc7g is the greatest bang for the buck, at least for the instances tested here.